 7) What additional social benefits have you been able to deliver within your core services that distinguish you from other “for shareholder profit” providers?

 - We provide free online exercise classes via our app

 - We provide an Exercise on Referral scheme at our own cost

 - We have continued to run Keep Active sessions specifically for over 55s and embed them into our core services when the funding ran out

 - We provide a number of health initiatives at our own cost and these include cancer rehabilitation swimming; men’s health circuit classes, combined physio and physical activity sessions for children and their families

-Investment in providing free qualifications for students, with a view to equipping the next generation workforce with suitable workplace skills beyond the college qualifications.
+- We invest in providing free qualifications for students, with a view to equipping the next generation workforce with suitable workplace skills beyond their college qualifications.

-Our ethos is such that collaborative and partnership working is at the heart of everything we do, as long as it meets the needs identified and contributes to the bigger picture and broader strategic outcomes.
+Our ethos is such that collaborative and partnership working is at the heart of everything we do, in order to meet identified needs, and our strategic outcomes.
 This differs from ‘for shareholder providers’ as it means not being protective over potential opportunities, being truly open and transparent about solutions and capacity.
 Sharing resources to deliver outcomes for the greater good of the community rather than for Abbeycroft Leisure.

 8) What other social benefits have you contributed that go beyond your core delivery activities (ones that are completely unrelated to your main services)?